↓

 Kartar Chand sitar restoration

-Sitar Factory Posted on Wednesday, 5 January 2011 by AnandaThursday, 21 March 2013
+SiTAR FAcToRY Posted on Wednesday, 5 January 2011 by AnandaThursday, 21 March 2013

 This early 70’s original Kartar Chand sitar just left the restoration booth.
 Complete body check-up and new polish has been done by late Kartar’s brother Hari Chand in New Delhi in march 2009 while I was there on a visit.
 The celluloid mother of pearl imitation parda lanes have been renewed.
 My part of the job was to refurbish the original pardas and fit them again on the new lanes.
 I also made and fit new stagghorn jiwaris for main strings and taravs.
 The original tuning pegs were used again but some taravkuti-holes needed a new bushing.